AiPhamest/AiPhamest/README.md

 #    internal const val HF_TOKEN = "<hf_your_token_here>"

 # 3. Build & run with Android Studio Hedgehog (AI‑23) or newer.
-#    Works on any device API‑26+ with ≥ 6 GB RAM.

 ```

 > ℹ️ **First launch** downloads a ~4 GB quantised Gemma model directly into *app‑private storage*.
 A built‑in progress UI handles flaky connections & resumes interrupted downloads.